Enterprise-Electronics-Corporation/qdb-pkg/README.md

 - Builds `.deb` and `.rpm` packages using `fpm`.

 ## Prerequisites
+A Debian-based system to build is preferred.
+Limited testing was done on an RHEL-like distro and it didn't go far.

 Ensure the following tools are installed on your system:
 - `curl`
 - `jq`